 What a great time to be in Year 3!

-Class Teacher: Mrs Allan
+Class Teacher: Mrs Ryder

 If you have any questions, please don't hesitate to talk to one of the Year 3 team.